rjkviegas/skills-workshops/fast-intros/functional-programming/README.md

 This workshop will be a fast intro to functional programming.
 We'll use JavaScript, but you can program in a functional style in Ruby, and many other languages.

-I'll spend 10 minutes demoing writing some code in a functional style.

 You'll spend 50 minutes doing exercises that ask you write code in a functional style.

 ## Basic elements of functional programming